8ta4/quest/DONTREADME.md

 - Not refer to the author or text: Not mentioning the author or text in the question keeps it concise.
 Every question is subjective in the sense that its answer is given by the author and found in the text, so there's no need to point this out.

 - Be as concise as possible: The shorter the question, the better.
-Concise questions help users quickly understand what's being asked.
-This way, users can focus more on the text, not the questions themselves.
+Shorter questions help you quickly understand what's being asked, allowing you to focus more on the text, not the questions themselves.

 > Can an answer include content from multiple HTML elements?